Bait-and-switch

 Bait-and-switch is a form of fraud used in retail sales but also employed in other contexts.
 First, the merchant "baits" the customer by advertising a product or service at a low price; then when the customer goes to purchase the item, they discover that it is unavailable, and the merchant pressures them instead to purchase a similar but more expensive product ("switching").

 Bait-and-switch techniques have a long and widespread history as a part of commercial culture.
-Many variations on the bait-and-switch appear, for example, in China's earliest book of stories about fraud, Zhang Yingyu's The Book of Swindles (c.
+Many variations on the bait-and-switch appear, for example, in the Ming Dynasty book of stories about fraud, Zhang Yingyu's The Book of Swindles (c.
 1617).

 Function

 The intention of the bait-and-switch is to encourage purchases of substituted goods, making consumers satisfied with the available stock offered, as an alternative to a disappointment or inconvenience of acquiring no goods (bait) at all, and reckoning on a seemingly partial recovery of sunk costs expended trying to obtain the bait.
 It suggests that the seller will not show the original product or service advertised but instead will demonstrate a more expensive product or a similarly priced, but lower-quality, product.
 In either case, the seller expects to earn a higher margin on the substitute product.